UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 <img src="../images/structure_schedules.png" alt="structure image" width="80%">

-Now that we have an understanding of the general structure of the data, let's take a look at how to contruct it.
+Now that we have an understanding of the general structure of the data, let's take a look at how to construct it.

 # Structure and Format